ymyke/cardio/README.md

 # Ideas

+- Vast range of items: E.g., rucksack 🎒, bigger rucksack 🎒🎒, some item that allows me to keep my leftover spirits between fights but that I can also spend to get one-time somethingsomething.
 - Could shorten the player's name according to its damage.
 Schnuzgi -> Schnuz -> Schn -> ...
 - Use asciimatics' arrow as an avatar for the human player?
 (Or the computer?)
+- Display some help output in the lower right corner?
+Current state of the app, allowed keys, unrecognized keys, ...?
+- Check out performance of animations: Esp. when running on battery power. -> Add some setting that helps speed up / slow down the animations.
+Then do some self-timing e.g. on burning a card that will automatically adjust that setting if necessary (i.e., animation takes too long or too short).

 # Game related